’10 Cloverfield Lane’ Review: What Did I Just Watch?

-What I really appreciate about 10 Cloverfield Lane is that I never truly knew what was coming next, as soon as you think you have things figured out (much like Michelle does), something happens and the film shifts.
-And while there is a heavily sci-fi element towards the later third of the film -- most of the film resides inside of an almost Alfred Hitchcock territory.
+What I really appreciate about 10 Cloverfield Lane is that I never truly knew what was coming next, as soon as you think you have things figured out (much like Michelle does), something happens, and the film shifts.
+And while there is a heavy sci-fi element towards the later third of the film – most of the film resides inside an almost Alfred Hitchcock territory.

-The film largely resides in just a handful of rooms with interactions between just three characters, which may not seem that exciting -- but the film’s secret weapon, John Goodman, will blow you away.
-Goodman’s spectacularly creepy performance compliments perfectly with Mary Elizabeth Winstead’s character Michelle and John Gallagher Jr.’s Emmett.
+The film largely resides in just a handful of rooms with interactions between just three characters, which may not seem that exciting – but the film’s secret weapon, John Goodman, will blow you away.
+Goodman’s spectacularly creepy performance complements perfectly with Mary Elizabeth Winstead’s character Michelle and John Gallagher Jr.’s Emmett.

 10 Cloverfield Lane Trailer

-Overall, the acting is solid, the first 90% of the film is actually rather phenomenal as just a horror/thriller/mystery, and while the ending takes us flying off a cliff Thelma and Louise style -- it’s still intensely entertaining (though completely unnecessary).
-Stop while you’re ahead J.J. -- you don’t need monsters in everything.
-Sometimes just the illusion and possibility is enough to create the anticipation you want in the audience.
-We didn’t really need to see the Smoke Monster -- and here -- we didn’t really need aliens.
+Overall, the acting is solid, the first 90% of the film is actually rather phenomenal as just a horror/thriller/mystery, and while the ending takes us flying off a cliff Thelma and Louise style – it’s still intensely entertaining (though completely unnecessary).
+Stop while you’re ahead J.J. – you don’t need monsters in everything.
+Sometimes just the illusion and possibility are enough to create the anticipation you want in the audience.
+We didn’t really need to see the Smoke Monster – and here – we didn’t really need aliens.

 10 Cloverfield Lane Review